Designing The multi-omics AI platform behind QuantumLife's expansion into institutional healthcare.

 From Genomic Analysis Technology to Enterprise Clinical Platform

-QuantumLife had developed AI-powered genomic analysis technology — but without a deployable product interface, the technology remained uncommercial.
+QuantumLife had developed AI-powered genomic analysis technology but no product, the technology remained uncommercial.
 Securing the company's first institutional customer required translating multi-omics AI into a platform that hospital procurement could approve, physicians would adopt within existing consultation workflows, and the business could scale without on-site support.

 This translation posed three simultaneous constraints: